lifemapper/bison/_sphinx_config/pages/year5.rst

     mv occurrence.txt gbif_2023-08-23.csv

 **Option 2:** Use the GBIF Open Data Registry on AWS S3.
 The data contains a subset of Darwin Core fields.
-More information is in **Workflow Options/GBIF Ingestion** below.
+More information is in `GBIF Ingestion`_ below.

 Data constants